GNOME/gnome-builder/doc/contributing.rst

 For various spam reasons our bugtracker requires that you create an account.
 We hope this minor inconvenience is not too much trouble.

-Find a Bug To Work On
+Find A Bug To Work On
 =====================

 If you wish to start contributing code to Builder, simply pick a bug from this list of `newcomer bugs`_.